For additional clinical guidance, access the ACOG Best Practice Recommendation Report [PDF - 1.1 MB]

 The impact of substance use and the opioid epidemic has been felt in almost every community in the U.S. The statistics surrounding substance use disorder during pregnancy and the incidence of Neonatal Opioid Withdrawal Syndrome (NOWS) are staggering.
-Promoting wellness and recovery in pregnant AI/AN women, their children, and their families, is essential to the health of AI/AN communities and future generations.
+Promoting wellness and recovery in pregnant and parenting AI/AN people, their children, and their families, is essential to the health of AI/AN communities and future generations.

-A comprehensive approach to the care of pregnant and parenting women, infants, and children affected by opioid use disorder begins with caring for the mother.
+A comprehensive approach to the care of pregnant and parenting people, infants, and children affected by opioid use disorder begins with caring for the pregnant person.
 Comprehensive care for maternal health includes: